 It is very important that you have good safety practices and record keeping in place.
 Without them, you will fail an audit and the repercussions of a failed audit and conditional (or worse) rating will harm your business.
 Don’t leave this vital part of your business to chance.

-I hope I was able to assist you with this information on Facility Audits.
-Please don’t hesitate to contact me if I may be of further assistance to you in determining your company’s compliance with relevant highway safety regulations.
+We hope this information on Facility Audits was helpful.
+Please don’t hesitate to contact us if we may be of further assistance to you in determining your company’s compliance with relevant highway safety regulations.